 If a reviewer has only left a few reviews, they’re more likely to be fake.
 Bonus points if all the reviews are polarizing, either insulting the local pizzerias with one-star reviews or complimenting a hotel chain with glowing five-stars.

 Good reviewers put time into their feedback and rate businesses over a period of years.
 They enjoy building credibility with their reviews — that’s why the Google Local Guide and Yelp Elite programs exist.

 New reviewers may be building the same credibility, or they may be providing fake feedback.
 That’s why a scant portfolio is another symptom of a fake review.

 If a fake review is positive, the feedback may sound too promotional.
 The writer could repeatedly use the exact product name, company slogans, or cheesy descriptions.

-Fake reviews lack any detail because spinning a tale makes it more likely for the business to refute their account.
+Fake reviews lack any detail because spinning a tale makes it more likely for the business their reviewing to dispute the story.
 A fake review has trouble naming any names or recalling when their appointment was.

 If a review shares an IP with other similar reviews, that’s a warning sign that the feedback is fake.
 This is something a moderator can catch more easily than a review reader, and moderators use IP research to flag and remove fraudulent reviews.

 Do you think you’re a target for fake reviews?
 Or, do you suspect a competitor is using fake reviews to inflate its rankings?
 Here’s how to report false reviews on popular platforms.